 Senior Food & Friendship Centers

 The Canton Church and Community Program (315) 386-3534 takes applications each spring for garden plants and seeds; plan now to apply next year.
-The Sustainable Living Project (sustainablelivingproject.net) offers workshops on growing and preparing wholesome food.
+The Local Living Venture (www.locallivingventure.org) offers workshops on growing and preparing wholesome food.
 The UShare Project of the Unitarian Universalist Church of Canton grows a garden in Canton and another in Potsdam to raise food for pantries and community dinners; to help, call Jan DeWaters at (315) 265-2234 or Maria Corse at (315) 379-0196.
 Community garden plots are available for organic gardeners each summer in Potsdam; call Chelle Lindahl at (315) 347-4223.

 Summer Food for Schoolchildren